 Extras: Ad-free videos for all YouTube.com content.
 Access to ad-free YouTube Music.

 Price: Basic plan, $9 per month; Standard package, $14 per month; Premium package, $18 per month.

 Extras: Offers the most original content of any streaming service.

 Price: Prime Video standalone membership option, $9 per month.
 Annual Amazon Prime Membership (includes Prime video) $119 or $13 monthly option.
 Student pricing is also available.

 Content: Over 20,000 movies and TV shows

-Extras: Original content and Amazon Prime benefits (two-day free shipping on Amazon purchases).
+Extras: Original content.
+Amazon Prime membership benefits (two-day free shipping on Amazon purchases).
 Unlimited photo cloud storage.
 Access to over two million songs.
 Discounts at Whole Foods.
 Selected audiobooks from Audible for free.
 See Amazon.com for a complete list of Prime benefits.

-There are many other types of video streaming services out there.
-Some are subscription-based services by direct providers such as HBO Now or the upcoming Disney Plus.
-Other services are free but come with ads, like Pluto TV and Tubi.
+There are many other types of video streaming services out there – some are free but come with ads, like Pluto TV and Tubi.
+Others are subscription-based services by direct providers such as HBO Now and Apple TV +.